On this page

-- You may resume sexual activities after your HSG
+- You may have sex after your HSG.

-- If you develop an abnormal discharge, bad pain, fevers or chills contact the Claude Nicol Clinic 01273 664721, GP or attend A&E after hours
+- If you develop an abnormal discharge from your vagina, bad pain, fevers or chills contact the Claude Nicol Clinic (number below), your GP or attend A&E after hours.

 What are the risks and benefits?